 Best Futures Contracts for Day Trading

 The amount of capital you require to day trade will depend on the futures contract you trade.
 Futures contracts have different "day trading margin" requirements, meaning you need to have varying amounts of money in your account to trade various contracts.
-If you have a small account, you're limited to futures contracts which have low day trading margins.
-If you have a large account, then you have more flexibility in what to day trade, and the guide below will help you decide.
+If you have a small account, you're limited to futures contracts that have low day trading margins.
+A large account gives you more flexibility in what to day trade, and the guide below will help you decide.

 How to Pick a Futures Contract to Day Trade

 In terms of volume, day trade contracts that typically trade more than 300,000 contracts in a day.
-It assures you can buy and sell at the levels you want and that there will be another trader there to sell/buy from you.
+It assures you can buy and sell at the levels you want and that there will be another trader there to trade with you.

-Based on volume, these are the top picks.
+Based on volume, these are consistently some of the top picks.
 Traders then need to look at margins and movement to determine which suits their finances and trading style.

 Day trading margins vary by broker.
 To provide an idea though, NinjaTrader brokerage offers the following day trading margins on these contracts.

-To establish movement, two things must be considered: point value, and how many points the futures contract typically moves in a day.
-The follow list provides the contract, the point value and daily average movement in points.
+To establish movement, two things must be considered: point value and how many points the futures contract typically moves in a day.
+The following list provides the contract, the point value and daily average movement in points.

-The above volatility is based on Average True Range (14) as of February 25, 2016.
+The above volatility is based on the average 14-day true range as of April 8, 2020.
 The daily range will fluctuate, with some days and weeks seeing higher volatility, and other days and weeks seeing lower volatility.
 But this provides a good estimate for comparison of volatility between futures contracts.

 E-Mini S&P 500 futures (ES) are an excellent middle ground and a good place for day traders to start.
 Margins are low at $500, and volume is also slightly higher than crude oil.
-Holding a single contract through a typical trading day could see your profit/loss take a $1,800 swing (36 points x $50/point).
-Not that you should buy-and-hold a contract all day; this is just an example to highlight volatility.
+Holding a single contract through a typical trading day could see your profit/loss take a $7,518 swing (150.63 points x $50/point).
+Not that you should buy and hold a contract all day; this is just an example to highlight volatility.

-New traders will typically find the E-Mini S&P 500 futures produce enough action to create consistent income, and they can start trading this contracts with $3,500 or more in their trading account.
-Viewing a 1-minute chart will show there are lots of opportunities to get into and out of trades as the price fluctuates throughout the day.
+New traders will typically find the E-Mini S&P 500 futures produce enough action to create consistent income, and they can start trading these contracts with $3,500 or more in their trading account.
+Viewing a one-minute chart will show there are lots of opportunities to get into and out of trades as the price fluctuates throughout the day.

 Crude oil (CL) provides decent volume, but it also requires the most margin and is the most volatile.
-If you held one contract during an average day, your profit/loss could swing $2100 (2.1 points x $1000/point).
+If you held one contract during an average day, your profit/loss could swing $3,200 (3.2 points x $1000/point).
 It makes it an exciting market choice but isn't recommended for new traders or traders with small accounts (under $5,000).
-Viewing a 1-minute chart will show there are lots of opportunities to get into and out of trades as the price fluctuates throughout the day.
+Viewing a one-minute chart will show there are lots of opportunities to get into and out of trades as the price fluctuates throughout the day.

 10-Year Treasury Note futures (ZN) are another option for day traders.
 Volume is decent but not as high as the S&P 500 futures.
-The 10-year is also less volatile in terms dollars at risk per contract.
-For example, if you held a 10-year contract through a typical trading session, you could see your profit/loss fluctuate up to $740 (0.74 points x $1000/point).
-Viewing a 1-minute chart will show there are lots of opportunities to get into and out of trades as the price fluctuates throughout the day.
+The 10-year is also less volatile in terms of dollars at risk per contract.
+For example, if you held a 10-year contract through a typical trading session, you could see your profit/loss fluctuate up to $700 (0.70 points x $1000/point).
+Viewing a one-minute chart will show there are lots of opportunities to get into and out of trades as the price fluctuates throughout the day.

 Final Word on Best Futures Contract for Day Trading

-Now that you know where to look pull up an intraday chart of each, and see which aligns with your strategies the best.
+Now that you know where to look, pull up an intraday chart of each, and see which aligns with your day-trading strategies the best.